Looking for a low-cost, low-elbow grease way to clean the copper and brass around your home? Then, try this:

 Is It Solid Copper/Brass or Copper/Brass Plate?

 If a magnet sticks to it, it's plate.
 If it doesn't, it's solid copper or brass.
 Why does this matter?
-Because plate is just a thin layer over some other type of metal.
+Because "plate" is just a thin layer over some other type of metal.
 If you're cleaning a plated piece, you'll need to be extra careful that you don't wear off the plate with all of your polishing.
 While it may not be an issue this time, it could become an issue over time with repeated cleanings.

-How to Prevent Copper From Tarnishing
+How to Prevent Tarnishing

 Want your copper to maintain that new, shiny sheen?
-If it's a piece of jewelry, or a decorative item that you want to keep tarnish-free, consider applying Renaissance Wax, laquer or another protective coating.
+If it's a piece of jewelry or a decorative item that you want to keep tarnish-free, consider applying Renaissance Wax, lacquer or another protective coating.
 This will keep the copper from being exposed to oxygen, so it won't tarnish.
 Just know that these types of finishes aren't appropriate for cookware.
 If you're trying to keep your pots and pans tarnish-free, here's what you should and shouldn't do:

 - Dry your copper pots and pans as soon as you wash them.
 If you allow them to air dry, they'll tarnish.